Aditya3403/Fery-Rides-Task/README.md

 #Features

-1. User Registration
+(1) User Registration

-Users can register with a username and password.
+1. Users can register with a username and password.

-A successful registration redirects users to the rides list page.
+2. A successful registration redirects users to the rides list page.

-2. Rides List
+(2) Rides List

-Displays all available rides in a visually appealing layout.
+1. Displays all available rides in a visually appealing layout.

-Each ride includes details such as:
+2. Each ride includes details such as:

-Ride ID
+- Ride ID

-Distance
+- Distance

-Fare
+- Fare

-Users can click on a ride to view additional details.
+- Users can click on a ride to view additional details.

-3. Styling
+(3) Styling

-Aesthetic styling for registration forms and rides list.
+1. Aesthetic styling for registration forms and rides list.

-Responsive design to ensure compatibility across devices.
+2. Responsive design to ensure compatibility across devices.

 #Setup Instructions

-1. Prerequisites
+(1) Prerequisites

-Node.js (v14 or later)
+1. Node.js (v14 or later)

-npm (v6 or later) or yarn
+2. npm (v6 or later) or yarn

-2. Installation
+(2) Installation

-Clone the repository:
+1. Clone the repository:

 git clone <repository-url>
 cd project

-Install dependencies:
+2. Install dependencies:

 npm install

-3. Running the Application
+(3) Running the Application

-Start the development server:
+1. Start the development server:

 npm start

-Open your browser and navigate to:
+2. Open your browser and navigate to:

 http://localhost:3000